RedisLabs/redislabs-docs/content/rs/installing-upgrading/customize-install-directories.md

 The files are installed in the `redislabs` directory located in the path that you specify.

 {{< note >}}
-- Custom installation directories are supported on RedHat Enterprise Linux version 7.
+- Custom installation directories are supported on RedHat Enterprise Linux version 7 and 8.
 - When you install with custom directories, the installation does not run as an RPM file.
 - If a `redislabs` directory already exists in the path that you specify, the installation fails.
 - All nodes in a cluster must be installed with the same file locations.